 If you request is granted, you will need to pay 1.500 kuna if you applied in Croatia.
 If you applied in a diplomatic mission or consular office of the Republic of Croatia abroad, you will pay in accordance with their consular fees.

 If granted Croatian citizenship, the document proving the new status of a Croatian citizen can be acquired at any Registrar’s Office in Croatia.
 This document is called “domovnica”.
+Here are instructions on how to get your domovnica.

 The application process for citizenship can take a significant amount of time, especially if you are a third-party national applying based on residency and not marriage.
 Expect to wait a minimum of two years or more.